How can I help bees?

 - Choose plants of different heights to give interest to the display.
 It’s worth soaking the plants in water for 10 minutes before planting to give the best start.

-- Give all the plants a really good watering.
+- Give all of the plants a really good watering.

 What else can I do?